brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

 .. hint::
    Most widgets need an activated module in Matomo to work.
 If a module is not available, an error is displayed in the widget.
+The parameters of the underlying data providers can be adjusted.
+Have a look into the :ref:`widget-configuration` section.

 The following widgets are available: